Kissinger’s Dark Secret: The Nazi Lesson That Built His Empire

 40,000 dead in Chile.
 That is the human cost often cited by critics of Henry Kissinger’s foreign policy, a stark counterpoint to his Nobel Peace Prize.
 How could a Jewish refugee who fled the horrors of Nazi Germany in 1938, a man who personally witnessed the depravity of a concentration camp as a U.S. Army soldier, become the architect of such cold, calculated Realpolitik?

-A new PBS biography, Kissinger, argues that the trauma of his youth didn’t inspire a lifelong crusade for human rights, but rather the opposite: it taught him the wrong, brutal lesson.
-This is the exclusive insight that forces us to re-examine the foundation of the world order he helped build—and why it still matters to your life today.
+A new PBS biography, Kissinger, argues that the trauma of his youth did not inspire a lifelong crusade for human rights, but rather the opposite: it taught him the wrong, brutal lesson.
+This is the exclusive insight that forces us to re-examine the foundation of the world order he helped build—and why it still matters to global stability today.

 The Refugee Who Rejected Idealism